ausgandalf/vanilla-js/task-tracker-v2/README.md

 1. Open `index.html` in any browser.
 2. Add tasks using the form.
+3. Type a task name and then hit Add button or simply type enter.
-3. Click a task to remove it.
+4. Click a task in the list to edit it.
+5. Click Up/Down button to re-order tasks.
+5. Click Delete button to remove it.